 - Peel back one layer of the rounded end and form it into a cone hat shape.

 - Attached to the flexible duct tubing with duct tape.

 If you have the available fabric, go with the cone shape for improved performance.
 You could also buy a filter from the hydro store that is made specifically to filter incoming air ducts, but they’re expensive.

 Note: this filter will NOT filter out pollen from male marijuana plants.
 So if your grow tent is located in proximity to places where male plants may potentially release pollen, you’ll need to avoid pulling in this air or you’ll risk fertilizing your female plants which will then produce seeds.
 Yuck.

-Air filters for grow tent intake ducts can be easily made with sheets of fabric vent filter cut to size.
+A DIY grow tent intake filter can be easily made with sheets of fabric filter cut to size.
 While both the flat and cone methods work to filter air, using the cone-shaped filter is the best bet to ensure good air flow once dust starts to collect.